Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-04-synthesis/20-the-future-polymath.md

 ## Concept
 AI and automation extend cognition; complexity science studies systems with feedback and emergence; bioengineering rewrites living systems.
 Each raises ethical questions about power, equity, and risk.
 The polymath's job is to stay curious, keep learning loops tight, and anchor choices in values.

+### Quick map (need -> invention -> next field)
+- New frontiers (AI, bioengineering) -> cross-domain fluency + ethics -> responsible innovation.
+- Automation of narrow tasks -> human judgment on goals and risk -> direction-setting and governance.
+- Complex, interconnected systems -> complexity science -> resilient design and policy.

+### Optional mini-visual
+Draw a compass with four points: tech, ethics, systems, people.
+Place one emerging field in the center and note which point you need to consult before moving.

 ## Activity
 Pick one emerging topic (AI safety, quantum biology, synthetic food).
 Write a one-page brief with: the core idea, one potential benefit, one risk, and one ethical question.
 Identify the disciplines you would need to consult to act responsibly.